Trouble with fogging dive masks? Refer to these seven handy tips when applying Sea Gold, Sea Drops or Anti-Fog Spray:

 - Rinse the lens clean with water

 Sea Drops is a liquid anti-fog and lens cleaner all-in-one.
-Sea Drops is also typically applied via wet application, but can also be buffed into the lens.
+Sea Drops is also typically applied wet, but can also be buffed into the lens.
 Sea Drops are also highly concentrated and should not be used on swim goggles.

-Sea Quick is a spray anti-fog.
-Sea Quick is applied via a wet application (i.e., spray the lens, rub it in with your fingers and then rinse the lens clean with water).
-Sea Quick is not as concentrated as Sea Gold or Sea Drops and is safe for use on swim goggles, sunglasses, eyewear, binoculars and more.
+Our Anti-Fog is spray can be applied on wet lenses (i.e., spray the lens, rub it in with your fingers and then rinse the lens clean with water).
+It is not as concentrated as Sea Gold or Sea Drops and is safe for use on swim goggles, sunglasses, eyewear, binoculars and more.

 Use Sea Gold for anti-fog protection during water-based activities like scuba diving.
 Use Sea Drops if you need a lens cleaner and anti-fog solution in one during water-based activities like scuba diving.
-Use Sea Quick on objects that are close to the eye, like swim goggles, binoculars or eyewear during water-based activities like swimming.
+Use Anti-Fog Spray on objects that are close to the eye, like swim goggles, binoculars or eyewear during water-based activities like swimming.